 Wood County road to have substantial delays

-PARKERSBURG, W.Va.
-(WTAP) – A road in Wood County will have a culvert replaced and delays are expected.
+WOOD COUNTY, W.Va.
+(WTAP) – A road in Wood County will have substantial delays, according to the West Virginia Division of Highways (WVDOH).

-Wood County Route 38/5, also known as Missouri Run Road will be open but backed up during the replacement.
+Drivers on Wood County Route 2/5, also known as River Lane, will experience delays.

+A culvert replacement on the road is the reason for the delays.

 Copyright 2023 WTAP.
 All rights reserved.